Dr Rahul Sen

 Teaching responsibility: Postgraduate

-• International Trade Theory and Policy (Postgraduate Masters programme)
+- International Trade Theory and Policy (Master of Business programme)

 Rahul is involved in analyzing the effects of economic integration in the Asia-Pacific, particularly related to Free Trade Agreements (FTAs).
-His co-authored paper on this subject was presented at the 51st New Zealand Association of Economists (NZAE) Annual conference at University of Auckland in 2010.
+His latest co-authored paper on this subject was presented at the 42nd Australian Conference of Economists (ACE) Annual conference at Murdoch University in Perth in 2013.
 He has published a co-authored article with an LSE academic in 2011 on the future of Trade Policy in Southeast Asia.

-In 2011, Rahul became a member of the Asia-Pacific Research and Training Network on Trade (ARTNeT) an open regional network composed of leading trade research institutions across the UNESCAP region, and supported by the International Development Research Centre (IDRC), Canada, and has recently finished a co-authored research paper on India’s prospects of joining the Asian International Production Networks in manufacturing.
+In 2011, Rahul became an associate partner of the Asia-Pacific Research and Training Network on Trade (ARTNeT) an open regional network composed of leading trade research institutions across the UNESCAP region, and supported by the International Development Research Centre (IDRC), Canada, and has recently finished a co-authored research paper on India’s prospects of joining the Asian International Production Networks in manufacturing.
 Future research includes empirical investigation on the importance of distance and regional factors using the Gravity model.
-The impact of New Zealand’s trade agreements will of particular research interest.
+The impact of New Zealand’s trade agreements and that of its trading partners in Asia will of particular research interest.

 Current Research Projects:

 - Rahul Sen and Badri Narayanan G. Integrating India into global production networks through RTAs and productivity gains: The case of the Auto-Parts Industry.

 - Don Webber, Rahul Sen and Sadhana Srivastava.
 Trade Creation and Trade Diversion in ASEAN+6 PTAs.

 - Gouranga Gopal Das, Rahul Sen and Sadhana Srivastava.
 Regional Integration Schemes and Scope of Technological and Economic Cooperation for inducing economic growth: A North-South Perspective.